WawRepo/bamon/docs/index.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](https://github.com/WawRepo/bamon/blob/main/CONTRIBUTING.md) for details on how to contribute to BAMON.
+Please see our [GitHub repository](https://github.com/WawRepo/bamon) for details on how to contribute to BAMON.